-As President Obama signals the urgency of health care reform at today's summit, experts and commentators are weighing in on the continued need for a meaningful public option to rein in soaring health care costs and to end double-digit rate hikes.
-Among the most eloquent of the commentators is Roger Cohen in this superb op ed in yesterday's New York Times:
+As President Obama signals the urgency of healthcare reform at today's summit, experts and commentators are weighing in on the need for a meaningful public option to rein in soaring health care costs and end double-digit rate hikes.
+Among the most eloquent of the commentators is Roger Cohen in this superb op-ed in yesterday's New York Times:

 "Crunch time has come on a question central to the nation's future, where an acknowledgment is needed that, when it comes to health, we’re all in this together.
 Pooling the risk among everybody is the most efficient way to forge a healthier society.
 That's what other developed societies do.
 And they don't have 30 million plus uninsured."

 It's clear to such commentators that a public option with teeth and broad coverage is the only way to lower costs and keep health care affordable.
 So why isn't Congress and the White House responding in kind?

 Bill Budowsky at The Hill put it this way: "It is sad and ridiculous that with a Democratic president who supports the public option, and with a historically large Democratic majority in the Senate, and with a near-80-vote Democratic majority in the House, and with the public option supported by a strong majority of voters, and with the public option supported by more than 70 percent of independent voters, and with the public option significantly lowering the deficit, and with the public option supported by four out of five congressional committees that have voted, and with the public option having passed the House, and with the public option supported on the record by a majority of senators, the public option cannot be passed."